 Live bait dealers are controlled by Commission action.
-Persons allowed to take live shrimp for sale during closed season between the spring and fall seasons as bait must have a proper license and post \$1,000 bond with the LDWF.
+Persons allowed to take live shrimp for sale during closed season between the spring and fall seasons as bait must have a special Boat Dealers Permit and post \$1,000 bond with the LDWF.

-Persons desiring to catch their own bait may catch shrimp with cast nets (up to 81⁄2' in radius), bait traps, dip nets (up to 3' diameter and hand operated), seines (less than 100' and foot operated).
+Persons desiring to catch their own bait may catch shrimp with cast nets (up to $8\frac{1}{2}$ in radius), bait traps, dip nets (up to 3 diameter and hand operated), or seines (less than 100 and foot operated).
 A basic sports fishing license is required to take bait with a cast net.

-During the closed seasons, bait shrimp may be taken in state inside waters, but only with cast nets up to 81⁄2' in radius, bait traps, dip nets (diameter of no more than 3' and hand operated) or seines less than 100 feet in length with no mechanical devices.
+During the closed seasons, bait shrimp may be taken in state inside waters, but only with cast nets up to 81⁄2' in radius, bait traps, dip nets (diameter of no more than 3' and hand operated) or seines less than 100' in length with no mechanical devices.